BenjaminHerfray/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Benjamin's Blog of Git

-I'm glad you are here.
-I plan to talk about ...
+Hello, wlcome to my _new_ blog!
+There isn't much here for now, but stay posted for new additions soon.